 Implications and benefits for individuals and organisations were discussed among the participants.

-GDPR regulation while impacting in all Europe has a high relevance in Ireland tertiary sector.
-Our economy with multinational companies in the areas of IOT, Big Data, and Data Mining is impacted directly by the legislation.
+GDPR regulation while impacting all Europe has high relevance in Ireland’s tertiary sector.
+Our economy with multinational companies in the areas of IoT, Big Data, and Data Mining is impacted directly by the legislation.

 Data forms are an essential part of our micro/macroeconomic factors and it concerns areas such as Economic growth, Competitiveness, Job Creation and Innovation.
 The data should afford the objectives of the framework independently of whatever the data obtained, or where it is housed.
 Furthermore, acts such as the loss of data or hacking by third-party agents – the responsible parties then carry the weight of hefty penalties.
 Fines of between 2 to 4 % of worldwide turnover, or Lower or Higher tier incident breaches; either €10-20 million, or whichever is higher.

 Despite all these challenges, the new data protection regulation (GDPR) has the potential to affect positively individuals and organisations.
 This regulation gives both the security of a fair and protected data exchange.